wooster0/yayagram/README.md

 Binaries are also provided in the [Releases](https://github.com/r00ster91/yayagram/releases).

-# Features
+## Features

-* Runs in the terminal!
+* Runs in the terminal and is playable with the mouse!
 * Cross-platform: runs on Linux and macOS.
-* Helpful features and tools like undo, redo and, clear.
+* Helpful additional features and tools like undo, redo, flood fill, clear, and more.
 * Random grids.
 * Custom grids: [create your own grids](#Editor) for others to play.
 * A new kind of cell: [maybed](#Maybed).